Exploratory Analysis of Road Bike Trip Data

 Effects of Previous Training Sessions

 Since one training session can influence a subsequent training session (e.g. because there was not enough time for recovery between sessions, or because after recovering from the first session, the overall fitness was better), an attempt was made to model such an effect.
 The most important predictors are probably still the track’s distance, inclination, and heart rate, but the previous track’s details (i.e. the previous track’s distance, inclination, and heart rate) were also considered.
-Additionally, the time between the training sessions was included in the model, so that e.g. for two tracks t1t_1 and t2t_2 driven 2 days apart, the effect t1t_1 has on t2t_2 can be different from the same two tracks being driven 20 days apart.
+Additionally, the time between the training sessions was included in the model, so that e.g. for two tracks and driven 2 days apart, the effect has on can be different from the same two tracks being driven 20 days apart.

 The fitted model explains about 3% of additional variance in the data when compared to the previous, simpler model.
 However, only the time since the previous track, and the previous track’s distance are significant.
-Considering that track distance strongly correlates with the duration of the track, it could seem logical to use the training time of the previous track as a predictor instead of the previous track’s distance, however, that approach produces a model with slightly lower R2R^2, and the previous track’s duration is actually a less significant predictor than the distance.
+Considering that track distance strongly correlates with the duration of the track, it could seem logical to use the training time of the previous track as a predictor instead of the previous track’s distance, however, that approach produces a model with slightly lower , and the previous track’s duration is actually a less significant predictor than the distance.

 Overall, though, the extended model is not very useful.
 It is more complex and less explainable (for example, the average speed decreases with increasing time since the last training, but increases with the previous training’s distance; thus, a track driven the day after driving a very long track should have a higher average speed than a track driven a few days after a shorter track, which does not match past experiences).
 Additionally, the diagnostics look a bit worse than for the simpler model (the QQ-plot of the residuals looks a bit worse, and the residuals-vs-leverage plot shows some observations with higher leverage than before).
 All of these drawbacks only result in a model that explains an additional 3% of variance.